 This is a delicious and comforting side dish and not just for weeknight dinners.
 It can quickly become part of your Holiday table—think Thanksgiving, Christmas—and pairs well with almost anything.
+Especially these tender curry bison meatballs.
 Serve with some fresh Rosemary on the side, and you have yourself a festive vegetable dish that everyone will love.

 Also, explore with some other root vegetables.
 Maybe add quartered yellow onions or golden beets to the mix instead of only carrots.